List of Cardcaptor Sakura characters: Shaoran Li

-Two years later, Syaoran returns to Tomoeda and enrolls at the same middle school as Sakura and most of her friends.
-However, his true objective is to watch over Sakura and help her with the mystery surrounding the Clear Cards.
+Two years later, Syaoran returns to Tomoeda and enrols at the same middle school as Sakura and most of her friends.
+However, part of his reason for returning is to watch over Sakura and help her with the mystery surrounding the Clear Cards.
 He also keeps contact with Eriol, who instructs him to not interfere until the time is right.
 Later he reveals to Sakura that he was the one who took away the spirits contained within the Sakura Cards in order to protect herself from her own power, which is growing out of control, thus leading to the creation of the Clear Cards.
-Despite intending to reveal all the truth to Sakura, Syaoran becomes unable to tell her anything about Akiho or Kaito's involvement due to a spell Kaito placed on him.
+Sakura is deeply upset at learning this, due to the fact that Syaoran risked his own life by doing this, and breaks down at the thought of something bad happening to him.
+She also sadly thinks that this was the reason he came back to Japan sooner than he said he would in a previous letter to Sakura; indirectly saying to Syaoran that she thinks he returned out of a sense of duty and not out of love and wanting to be with her.
+Knowing what Sakura is implying, Syaoran is taken aback and says to Sakura that his mission was only part of the reason he came back so soon, he just wanted to see her again as soon as possible; leaving Sakura happy and reassured about Syaoran's love for and desire to be with her.
+Syaoran also intends to reveal the truth about Kaito to Sakura, but he becomes unable to tell her anything about Akiho or Kaito's involvement due to a spell Kaito places on him.